antoineB/sql-ts-mode.el/README.md

 # sql-pg-ts-mode.el
-A treesitter mode for postgres sql
+A treesitter mode for sql

 Add the treesitter grammar: